-New research has shown potential for cannabinoids to suppress and destroy prostate cancer cells thanks to their ability to limit male sex hormones.
+Research has shows the potential for cannabinoids to suppress and destroy prostate cancer cells thanks to their ability to limit male sex hormones.

-These hormones are called androgens and are literally what make men into men (the word androgen comes from the Latin roots “andro” meaning man and “gen” meaning “thing that produces.”)
+These hormones are called androgens.
+They make men into men (the word androgen comes from the Latin roots “andro” meaning man, and “gen” meaning “thing that produces.”)
 Testosterone is the most widely known androgen, but there are heaps of others.

 In addition to providing men with manliness, androgens are also the fuel that cause prostate cancer cells to grow.
 That’s why some of the most studied remedies for prostate cancer involve slowing down or stopping the efficacy of these androgens.
 Some treatments have gone so far as to employ chemical castration as a way to pull the plug on the cancer’s power source.